haierkeys/obsidian-fast-note-sync/README.md

 ## ✨ Plugin Features

 - **Minimal Configuration**: No complicated settings needed.
-Just paste the remote service configuration to use out of the box.
+Just paste the remote service configuration to get started out of the box.
-- **Real-time Note Sync**: Automatically monitors and syncs all note creation, update, and deletion operations in the Vault.
+- **Real-time Note Sync**: Automatically monitors and synchronizes all note creation, update, and deletion operations within the Vault.
-- **Full Attachment Support**: Real-time syncs images, videos, audio, and other non-setting files.
+- **Comprehensive Attachment Support**: Real-time sync of images, videos, audio, and other non-setting files.
     > ⚠️ **Note**: Requires v1.0+ and server v0.9+.
 Please control attachment file sizes; large files may cause sync delays.
-- **Multi-device Sync**: Supports platforms such as Mac, Windows, Android, iOS.
+- **Multi-device Sync**: Supports Mac, Windows, Android, iOS, and other platforms.

 ## 🗺️ Roadmap

 We are continuously improving.
-Here are our future development plans:
+Here are the future development plans:

-- No next-step development plans at the moment
+- [ ] **Server Version Check**: Display server version information for easy understanding of the server's version status.
+- [ ] **Configuration Sync**: Provide configuration sync functionality, supporting configuration sync across multiple devices, eliminating the hassle of manually copying configuration files to multiple devices.
+- [ ] **Note History**: Provide note history snapshot functionality.
+You can view note version history and revert to previous versions via the plugin or server WebGui.
+- [ ] **Cloud Storage Backup Status**: View cloud storage backup status at any time, keeping you informed of the latest backup status.
+- [ ] **Note Sharing Feature**: Generate share links for your cloud notes, making it easy to share your work with others.
+- [ ] **AI Notes**: Explore innovative AI + note features.
+We welcome your valuable suggestions.

-> **If you have suggestions for improvements or new ideas, feel free to share them by submitting an issue—we will carefully evaluate and adopt suitable suggestions.**
+> **If you have improvement suggestions or new ideas, feel free to share them by submitting an issue—we will carefully evaluate and adopt suitable suggestions.**

 ## 💰 Pricing